 Emblem of Sikkim

 The Emblem of Sikkim is used by the Government of Sikkim as its symbol.
 It was designed in 1877 by Robert Taylor in European style and previously the coat of arms during the latter period of the Sikkimese monarchy.

 The central shield, supported by European dragons, consists of a Buddhist khorlo prayer wheel with the gankyil as the central element.
 Above is a helmet more in line with European armorial bearings, and atop that is the right-turning conch, a Buddhist pictogram representing the pervasive sound of the Buddhadharma which awakens disciples and urges them to accomplish their welfare and the welfare of others.

 The coat of arms includes the Tibetan words, ༄༅།ཁམས་གསུམ་དབང་འདུས།, Kham-sum-wangdu, which means “the conqueror of the three worlds”.

 Sikkim State Symbols

-Following are the State Symbols of Sikkim State.
-The State Government have revealed three symbols to be used in acceptable places and acceptable occasions to represent the state.
-These symbols the image of the state categorical its policy, tell concerning its wealth and virtues within the terms of Animal, Bird and Tree.
+The following are the State Symbols of Sikkim State.
+The State Government has revealed three symbols to be used in acceptable places and acceptable occasions to represent the state.
+These symbols the image of the state categorical its policy, tell concerning its wealth and virtues within the terms of Animal, Bird, and Tree.

 - State Animal: Red Panda